jpwhalley/GMS_Stats_Course/README.md

 Mailing list
 ------------

-For questions on the course, help with installing needed software, or stats questions in general, please email:
+For questions on the course content, help with installing needed software, or stats questions in general, please email:

 gms-stats@well.ox.ac.uk